 At the end of the year, the Company had exposure to approximately 24 different fund investments and direct investments managed by 14 different investment managers.
-The top six fund investments represent 92% of the NAV and almost the entire portfolio (97%, excluding cash) consists of assets domiciled in emerging markets.
-Approximately 73% of the portfolio can be deemed credit, 6% equity; 3% real estate; 12% other; with the balance in other positions and cash.
+The top three fund investments represent 89% of the NAV and almost the entire portfolio (97%, excluding cash) consists of assets domiciled in emerging markets.
+Approximately 88% of the portfolio can be deemed credit, 1% equity; 3% real estate; 1% other; with the balance in other positions and cash.
 We note though that the remaining credit positions do not have a fixed maturity date.

-The Company's two largest holdings are the Vision Brazil funds (79% of NAV (30 June 2021: 85.2%)), which are predominantly made up of two separate pools of legal claims against the State Government of Rio de Janeiro (FCVS RJ) and Eletrobras, the Brazilian public utility firm.
-All the claims require novation in the local courts and given the current difficult economic environment in Brazil along with a very cumbersome judicial process, liquidity from these pools has been scarce and slow to date.
+The Company's two largest holdings are the Vision Brazil funds (79% of NAV), which are predominantly made up of two separate pools of legal claims against the State Government of Rio de Janeiro (FCVS RJ) and Eletrobras, the Brazilian public utility firm.